chanbengz/sustcsc-rs/README.md

 }
 ```

-To accomplish this task, you can either by tuning the existing BKW solver or implementing a new one.
+To accomplish this task, you can either by tuning the existing solver or implementing a new one.
 It will be super cool if you did both.

 ## Environment